City

 1. Federal Bureau of Investigation (FBI)

-Rise Technical Recruitment Limited specializes in technical staffing.
-They offer attractive salaries for skilled professionals.
+Rise Technical Recruitment Limited specializes in placing tech professionals in various roles.
+They offer competitive salaries and opportunities for career growth.

 Average Salary: $83,056